developer-zebra/developer-zebra-site/src/stagenow/2-10/stagingprofiles/index.md

 * Published - The profile is visible to the operator.

-* Staged - The operator has acquired the profile, i.e., generated bar codes, exported data to write to an NFC tag, or downloaded the audio file for staging the device.
+* Staged - The operator has acquired the profile, i.e., generated barcodes, exported data to write to an NFC tag, or downloaded the audio file for staging the device.

 ### Navigating the Wizard
 Following are tips for navigating through the Wizard.